 Surgery for craniosynostosis is usually performed when a child is between 3 months and 12 months old.
 In rare cases, a child will need further surgery when they're a little older.

 Your child will need to see the doctors regularly after surgery, to monitor both their skull and their development.

 Where to go for support

 You will most likely need help and support while your child is going through craniosynostosis.
-The hospital should be able to help, and you can talk to a child and maternal nurse at healthdirect on 1800 022 222.
+The hospital should be able to help.

 You can also get support from beyondblue website or on 1300 22 4636.